Bob Strait

 Bob Strait (born April 12, 1949) is an American stock car racing driver.
 He was one of the pioneer NASCAR SuperTruck Series drivers.
-He has sixteen ARCA victories.
+He has sixteen ARCA victories, with his first coming in 1986 at Cloverleaf Speedway, and his final coming in 2000 at Atlanta Motor Speedway.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)